 Bidvest Group, a Johannesburg-based food and car sales company, had a bid for 60% of Adcock rejected in March and its pursuit remains a "work in progress," financial director David Cleasby said on August 26.

 "If there are other bidders it’s a good sign," Weinstein said.
+His company has exclusive negotiating rights, he said.

 "It means that we are aiming for something good.
 I would be more concerned if there weren’t other interested parties."